flame-engine/flame/doc/tutorials/klondike/step2.md

 to the game anyways, and in the same amount of time.
 ```

-Lastly, we create a camera object to look at the `world`.
-Internally, the camera
+Lastly, we use FlameGame's `camera` object to look at the `world`.
+Internally,
-consists of two parts: a **viewport** and a **viewfinder**.
-The default viewport
+the camera consists of two parts: a **viewport** and a **viewfinder**.
-is `MaxViewport`, which takes up the entire available screen size -- this is
-exactly what we need for our game, so no need to change anything.
 The
+default viewport is `MaxViewport`, which takes up the entire available screen
+size -- this is exactly what we need for our game, so no need to change
-viewfinder, on the other hand, needs to be set up to properly take the
+anything.
+The viewfinder, on the other hand, needs to be set up to take the
 dimensions of the underlying world into account.

 We want the entire card layout to be visible on the screen without the need to